 A report or complaint may be filed with the Title IX Coordinator in person, by mail, electronic mail, or by telephone, using the contact information in the section immediately above.
 A report or complaint may be filed online at LRU Title IX.
-Reports made electronically through this Title IX webpage are not considered formal complaints until the Title IX Coordinator has confirmed the identity of the Complainant and Complainant indicates through a physical or digital signature their wish to file a formal complaint and have LRU investigate the allegations.
+Reports made electronically through this Title IX webpage are not considered formal complaints until the Title IX Coordinator has confirmed the identity of the Complainant and Complainant has indicated through a physical or digital signature that they wish to file a formal complaint and wish to have Lenoir-Rhyne investigate the allegations.

-Reporting to a Security Officer or Local Law Enforcement
+Reporting to a Public Safety Officer or Local Law Enforcement

 Victims of sexual misconduct are encouraged to file a report with LRU's Public Safety and/or the Hickory Police Department.
-The filing of a report does not obligate the victim/survivor to pursue charges if they do not want to pursue them but does make filing of charges easier if the victim changes his/her mind at a later date.
+The filing of a report does not obligate the victim/survivor to pursue charges if they do not want to pursue them, but does make filing of charges easier if the victim changes his/her mind at a later date.
 The Public Safety Officer's top priority will be the safety of the victim.
 The Public Safety Officer and/or the Director of Compliance/Title IX Coordinator will inform the victim/survivor about the victim/survivor's different options and resources, including their options for notifying local law enforcement, including the following: